Dispute Resolution

 Three-tier process for resolving conflicts between participants

-This guide implements Constitution Article 13 (Dispute Resolution).
+This guide implements Charter Article 13 (Dispute Resolution).
 See the Economic Framework Section 7.2 (The Escrow System).
-Read the Constitution · Read the Economic Framework
+Read the Charter · Read the Economic Framework

 Disputes between participants are resolved through a structured mediation process administered by the Governance Council.